Continuing on from Part 1….

-Lessons Learnt- Always check your statements for any suspicious action, you can’t always rely on the bank.
+Lessons Learnt- Always check your statements for any suspicious activity, you can’t always rely on the bank.

 13/ Misplacing clothes, travel books & toiletries

-Silver lining – Our bags are lighter and loosing clothes means you have an excuse to go shopping! 😉
+Silver lining – Our bags are lighter and losing clothes means you have an excuse to go shopping! 😉

 (Our flight schedule above)

-There are many pros and cons to pre booking flights and we can’t complain with the awesome deal our travel agent hooked us up with BUT in saying that, there were many times that we wished we didn’t have a flight because it didn’t allow us the flexibility that we would have enjoyed in certain countries.
+There are many pros and cons to pre-booking flights and we can’t complain about the awesome deal our travel agent hooked us up with BUT in saying that, there were many times that we wished we didn’t have a flight because it didn’t allow us the flexibility that we would have enjoyed in certain countries.

 Silver lining – Saving time and the use of all the airport lounges!
 Being Priority Pass members through our American Express account, we had access to most of the lounges at the international airports.
 This means access to good WiFi, free food & drink, comfortable chairs and cleaner bathrooms.